 In contrary to above methods, it is conceivable to use tiny grippers or shovels for single particle manipulation.
 The goal of these systems is to handle and assemble micro structures.
-[6] reports a solution to the grasping and holding of small particles or cells by microgrippers.
-A nanorobotic system which was assigned the task of automated handling of micro-parts with nanometer resolution is described in [7].
+A solution is the grasping and holding of small particles or cells by using microgrippers6.
+Further, a nanorobotic system which was assigned the task of automated handling of micro-parts with nanometer resolution has been developed7.
 This goal-oriented method allows manipulation of single particles despite their different properties.

 Listed methods are related by the common application of particle handling.
 However, they are all together restricted to a particular range of handling abilities, such as bulk transportation, single handling or property-oriented manipulation.
-With the appropriate use of electrostatic forces however, it is possible to create very compact devices for particle handling, possessing advantages over the above mentioned methods and therefore providing good alternatives.
+With the appropriate use of electrostatic forces however, it is possible to create very compact devices for particle handling, possessing advantages over the above mentioned methods and therefore providing an interesting alternative.

 The method of using electrostatic forces for particle handling has already been outlined in various papers and proven in applications.
-DC electrostatic forces were engaged in surface cleaning and particle dispenser processes as presented in [8].
-Transportation of fine particles by a three-phase traveling electric field was originally proposed in [9] in the early seventies.
+DC electrostatic forces were engaged in surface cleaning and particle dispenser processes8.
+Transportation of fine particles by a three-phase traveling electric field was originally proposed Masuda in the early seventies9.
 The discovery has been reported as an electric curtain, where aerosol particles are continuously levitated against gravity.
-Frequency and phase-lag effects on fine particle transportation for the electric curtain mode have been theoretically studied by [10], where systems with wide electrode gaps have been proposed.
-Linear motion of microscopic objects was done by [11], and manipulation of cells in [11] and [12].
+Frequency and phase-lag effects on fine particle transportation for the electric curtain mode have been theoretically studied10, where systems with wide electrode gaps have been proposed.
+Linear motion of microscopic objects and manipulation of cells are presented in other papers^{11, 12}.